 (b) An application to the Director for approval under the provisions of paragraph (a) shall be in the prescribed form, and shall, unless exempted by the Director, be accompanied by a test report from a testing laboratory approved by him or her.

-(2) A person who, after the date so specified sells, hires or exposes for sale or hire or advertised for sale or hire or causes to be sold or hired or exposed for sale or hire or advertised for sale or hire an electrical appliance of the class or type prescribed commits an offence unless the electrical appliance is approved by the Director and is stamped as prescribed or is approved by the Director and labelled as prescribed.
+(2) A person who, after the date so specified sells, hires or exposes for sale or hire or advertises for sale or hire or causes to be sold or hired or exposed for sale or hire or advertised for sale or hire an electrical appliance of the class or type prescribed commits an offence unless the electrical appliance is approved by the Director and is stamped as prescribed or is approved by the Director and labelled as prescribed.

 (3) For the purposes of this section the approval of the Director may be signified by approval of samples or specifications of an electrical appliance or by such other means as the Director thinks proper.